IHM Chapel

 Living Tradition

-The Slaves of the Immaculate Heart of Mary are devoted to the Latin Tridentine Mass.
-This Mass is offered in the language of antiquity and can be traced to the time of the Apostles.
-It was given the name “Tridentine” at the Council of Trent, because it is the Latin name for Trent.
+The Slaves of the Immaculate Heart of Mary are deeply devoted to the Latin Tridentine Mass.
+Offered in the ancient language of the Church, this sacred liturgy traces its roots back to the time of the Apostles.
+Named “Tridentine” at the Council of Trent, the term itself is derived from the Latin name for Trent.

-At that time the Mass was under attack by the new Protestant religions forming and introducing innovations, re-interpretations, a variety of languages and translations in the liturgy.
-This caused incredible chaos that wreaked havoc in Europe among the faithful.
-In order to quell the impending disaster of disunity and heresy, the Church fixed a formula for the celebration of the Holy Sacrifice of the Mass in the universal language of the Church, the timeless and unchangeable Latin.
+At that time, the Mass was under attack by the new Protestant religions, which were forming and introducing innovations, re-interpretations, a variety of languages, and translations in the liturgy.
+This caused incredible chaos that devastated Europe’s faithful.
+To avert the impending disaster of disunity and heresy, the Church established a formula for celebrating the Holy Sacrifice of the Mass in the universal language of the Church, the timeless and unchangeable Latin.

-The Eucharist remained the focus, enshrouded by mystery as the separate offering of Bread and Wine became the unbloody re-enactment of Calvary, offering salvation to all.
-The beauty, solemnity and reverence of this liturgy befits the worship due to God.
-The movements and actions of the priest are carefully guarded by rubrics and the doctrines of the Faith are likewise preserved by the unchangeableness and precision of the Latin language.
+The Eucharist remained at the heart of the Mass, veiled in sacred mystery as the distinct offering of Bread and Wine becomes the unbloody re-enactment of Calvary, extending salvation to all.
+The beauty, solemnity, and reverence of this liturgy befit the worship owed to God.
+Every movement and gesture of the priest is carefully prescribed by rubrics, while the doctrines of the Faith are safeguarded by the enduring precision of the Latin language.

-The four ends of sacrifice, namely adoration, contrition, thanksgiving and petition, are beautifully and clearly offered to the Divine Majesty of God.
-The Gregorian Chant, the incensing, the age-old prayers of the Offertory and the Canon all harmonize to the greater honor and glory of God.
-The faithful are left with no doubt that this is indeed the renewal of the Sacrifice of the Cross, where Heaven and earth unite, where God’s blessings descend, where sin is forgiven, peace established, and Christ, our Priest and Victim, becomes Himself our Heavenly Manna in Holy Communion.
+The four ends of sacrifice—adoration, contrition, thanksgiving, and petition—are beautifully expressed before the Divine Majesty.
+Gregorian Chant, incense, the ancient prayers of the Offertory, and the Canon all unite for the greater glory of God.
+The faithful are left in awe, assured that this is truly the renewal of the Sacrifice of the Cross: where Heaven and earth meet, God’s blessings descend, sins are forgiven, peace is restored, and Christ, our Priest and Victim, becomes our Heavenly Manna in Holy Communion.

-In 2007, Pope Benedict XVI cleared the cloud of controversy enshrouding the “Old Mass” versus the “New Mass” by ushering in a revival of the Tridentine Mass and freedom to celebrate it anywhere in the world.
-The Slaves of the Immaculate Heart of Mary have an unbroken history of Tridentine Liturgy, on which their spirituality is based.
+In 2007, Pope Benedict XVI dispelled much of the controversy surrounding the “Old Mass” and the “New Mass” by restoring the freedom to celebrate the Tridentine Mass worldwide.
+The Slaves of the Immaculate Heart of Mary have maintained an unbroken tradition of the Tridentine Liturgy, which remains the foundation of their spirituality.

 Chalice with wheat and grapes